QR Codes in the US – How Fast is it Growing and Who is Using it?

 Best examples of QR code usage in the United States

 After the year 2015, many small and medium-sized businesses have implemented QR codes into their marketing strategies and have experienced multifold success.
-QR codes have provided a trustworthy platform for businesses to communicate with their audience throughout the sales funnel – from acquiring new customers, to engaging with them and bringing them back.
+QR Codes have provided a trustworthy platform for businesses to communicate with their audience throughout the sales funnel – from acquiring new customers, to engaging with them and bringing them back.

 Here are some ways in which American brands are using QR codes.

 #1.
-QR code payments
+QR payments in US

 Walmart was one of the early adopters of QR code payments.
 Using the Walmart Pay app, customers can scan and bag items via one of the store’s self-service registers and then pay.